-AiR 351 is proud to launch the third edition of FLAD/AiR 351 grants, an initiative generously supported by the Luso-American Development Foundation (FLAD).
-Until the present there were 5 grant recipients hosted by AiR 351 within this partnership´s framework: Jody Wood (2020), João Enxuto & Erica Love (2020), Ellie Ga (2019) and Nicholas Knight (2019).
+AiR 351 is delighted to announce the fourth edition of FLAD/AiR 351 grants, an initiative generously supported by the Luso-American Development Foundation (FLAD).
+Until the present there were 7 grant recipients hosted by AiR 351 within this partnership´s framework: two current artists in residence, Keren Benbenisty and Adriana Ramic (2021) and past residents Jody Wood (2020), João Enxuto & Erica Love (2020), Ellie Ga (2019) and Nicholas Knight (2019).

 The program includes access to an individual studio and to communal spaces at AiR 351´s headquarters.
-AiR 351 involves residents its general activities program: integration in the local artistic community, technical and curatorial assistance, possibility of working within AiR 351 partners network (namely art schools workshops), studio visits, open studios and public presentations, when possible.
+AiR 351 involves residents its general activities program: integration in the local artistic community, technical and curatorial assistance, possibility of working within AiR 351 partners network, studio visits, open studios and public presentations, when possible.

 AiR 351 will do its best efforts to help the recipients finding suitable accommodation.